betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 - Nightly testing vs. CI vs. "hooks"

-Planning the migration took months mainly to make sure we'd position the project to optimize developer workflows using GitHub features.
+Planning the migration took months mainly to make sure we'd position the project to optimize developer workflow using GitHub features.
 Executing the actual migration was only a matter of days.

 Note that nightly testing is not subsumbed by GitHub CI services.
 That is because nightly testing involves